Approved Exchange Institutions

 - Applicants must be full-time student at their home university

-- TOEFL Scores: 92 on the internet-based TOEFL exam (Reading sub score 22, Listening sub score 22, Speaking sub score 24 and Writing sub score 22), 6.5 on the IELTS exam and a 62 on the PTE exam.
+- TOEFL Scores: 92 on the internet-based TOEFL exam (Reading sub score 22, Listening sub score 22, Speaking sub score 24 and Writing sub score 22), 6.5 on the IELTS exam (no band below a 6.0) and a 62 on the PTE exam (no band below a 62).

 - Other departmental requirements may apply.
 Criminal Justice, Engineering, and Business applications will be evaluated by the respective college in addition to the Office of International Study Programs.